 Who Uses CIS Benchmarks?

-Organizations across all industries and geographies use CIS Benchmarks to help them achieve security and compliance objectives.
+Organizations across industries and geographies use CIS Benchmarks to achieve security and compliance objectives.

 The CIS Benchmarks are the only best-practice security configuration guides developed and accepted by government, business, industry, and academic institutions.
-They are also globally recognized, making them more wide-reaching than country-specific standards like HIPAA or FedRAMP.
+They are also globally recognized, making them more widely applicable than country-specific standards such as HIPAA or FedRAMP.

 That said, the benchmarks are especially important in heavily regulated industries and industries governed by a regulatory framework.
 Organizations in the healthcare, financial services, and government sectors are likely to use them.